gacanepa/drf-tutorial/README.md

 # A frontend dude comes to Backendville

 This repo stores my code and notes while going over the [DRF tutorial](https://www.django-rest-framework.org/tutorial/1-serialization/).
-Each part of the tutorial has a subdirectory with an individual README inside of **tutorial**
+Each part of the tutorial has a subdirectory with an individual README inside of the **tutorial** folder.

 ### Developer tools